 D12 EFFECT 1 The magic makes you unable to sleep for D6 days.
 2 Your spell drains your energy, inflicting one point of stress.

-3 Your magic hurts your body and you suffer one point of damage.
+D12 EFFECT 3 Your magic hurts your body and you suffer one point of damage.
 4 The spell triggers a magical disease with a virulence of 2D6.
 You and everyone within Engaged range of you for the next shift are exposed to the contagion.
 5 The spell also affects a friend or other unintended victim.
 A healing or helping spell affects an enemy alongside the intended target.
 6 Your magic permanently alters your appearance.
 The GM decides how.
 7 The spell blinds you.
 You act as in total darkness for the next full day.

-D12 EFFECT 8 The spell ravages your mind.
+8 The spell ravages your mind.
 Immediately roll for a mental critical injury.
 9 The force of the magic breaks bones in your body.
 Immediately roll for a physical critical injury.
 10 Your magic attracts a demon from another dimension.
 The demon appears within the next shift and will create all kinds of trouble.
 11 The spell backfires.
 An offensive spell affects you instead of your intended target.
 A protective or healing spell wounds instead of healing.
 A shapeshift goes horribly wrong and you become a dumb animal.
 A summoned undead, demon, or illusion turns against you.
 The GM specifies the details.
 12 Your magic rips open a rift to another dimension, and a demon pulls you over to the other side.
 Time to make a new character.
 Your old character will come back as an NPC after D66 days but will be changed.

-RITUALS

-Some complicated spells can't be cast as an a complicated spells can't be cast as an a complicated spells can't be cast as an a complex spectrum and complex ${\rm I}$ preparation.
-A typical ritual takes a shift of time to ${\rm I}$ perform.
-Rituals often have other prerequisites, such as ingredients that must be used to perform ' the ritual.
+RITUALS RITUALS Some complicated spells can't be cast as an action in combat, as they require more time and preparation.
+A typical ritual takes a shift of time to perform.
+Rituals often have other prerequisites, such as ingredients that must be used to perform the ritual.